-In some women, the womb or uterus is tipped backward, pointing toward the lower back.
+In some people, the womb or uterus is tipped backward, pointing toward the lower back.
 This is known as a retroverted, tilted, or tipped uterus.

 Usually, the uterus sits upright, in a vertical or up-and-down position.
-A tilted uterus is quite common, with 20 women out of every 100 having the condition.
+A tilted uterus is quite common, with one woman out of every five having a tilted uterus.

-The uterus is a hollow, pear-shaped organ that sits in the lower part of a woman’s pelvis.
+The uterus is a hollow, pear-shaped organ that sits in the lower part of a person’s pelvis.
 It is where a fetus grows during pregnancy.

-A woman can have a tilted uterus for several different reasons:
+A person can have a tilted uterus for several different reasons:

 - Enlarged uterus: An enlarged uterus due to pregnancy, fibroids, or a tumor can also cause the uterus to become tilted.

-- Genetics: Some women are born with a uterus in a tilted or tipped position.
+- Genetics: Some people are born with a uterus in a tilted or tipped position.

-Many women are concerned that having a tipped uterus will impact on their ability to get pregnant.
+Many people are concerned that having a tipped uterus will impact their ability to get pregnant.
 The position of the uterus does not usually affect fertility, however.
-Doctors may consider it if a woman is having difficulties becoming pregnant, but only after other causes of infertility are ruled out.
+Doctors may consider it if a person is having difficulties becoming pregnant, but only after other causes of infertility are ruled out.

-Painful sex can be a problem for a woman.
+Painful sex can be a problem for a person with a tilted uterus.
 Doctors are unsure what causes this discomfort, though there are several theories: